IBM/db2developerextension-about/docs/troubleshooting/docker-colima-troubleshooting.md

 2. Stop the conflicting process or choose different ports when creating the instance.

-3. Stop other Db2 instance that is using the required ports:
+3. Stop any other Db2 instance that is using the required ports:
    ```bash
    docker stop db2server
    ```